Freefall. Fog. Fear.

 And the fear?
 Well, that I’ve learned how to be with.

-365 days since I last collected a consistent paycheck, had subsidized health insurance, or proudly held the title of “Googler”.
+It’s been a full year since I last collected a consistent paycheck, had subsidized health insurance, or proudly held the title of “Googler”.

 I left my 12-year career at Google, even though I was still drinking the kool-aid and loving the company and the culture.
 I left, not because I didn’t like it – I did – but because the reason I was staying was for comfort and security, not purpose and fulfillment.